PandorumProject/pandorum-solidity/README.md

 * "n" amount of ideas will be selected, in a pre-phase, then next round (n/2) and so on, untill two ideas clashes, and the network can decide with a 51% of approvation.
 The scope of "n" will be determined based on user amount.

-* Ideas are mean to recieve 5% of the total token distribution assigned over time.
+* Ideas are meant to recieve 5% of the total token distribution assigned over time.

 * If a project correctly passes the Brainstorm process, the creative theoretical users will be able to start defining the objetives of each projects via proposals, the protocol is meant to assign tasks to responsible peers by an active userbase consensys.